r0man/eca/docs/models.md

 # Models

+All providers and models are configured under `providers` config.

-The models capabilities and configurations are retrieved from [models.dev](https://models.dev) API.
+Models capabilities and configurations are retrieved from [models.dev](https://models.dev) API.

 ## Built-in providers and capabilities